Smoke Bomb Safety Guide: How to Use Them Safely

 Can I take smoke bombs on an airplane?

-What is the difference between the WP40-D and the TP40 for a beginner?
+What's the difference between the WP40-D and the TP40 for a beginner?

 Back to blog